MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ### PowerShell Commands

-Powershell commands can be run in a dockerfile using the RUN operation.
+Powershell commands can be run in a Dockerfile using the RUN operation.

 ```none
 FROM windowsservercore